dnjackson/500lines/same-origin-policy/doc/chapter.md

 Because the SOP operates in the context of browsers, servers, the HTTP protocol, and so on, a complete description would be overwhelming.
 So our model (like all models) abstracts away irrelevant aspects, such as how network packets are structured and routed.
 But it also simplifies some relevant aspects, which means that the model cannot fully account for all possible security vulnerabilities.

 For example, we treat HTTP requests like remote procedure calls, as if they occur at a single point in time, ignoring the fact that responses to requests might come out of order.
 We also assume that DNS (the domain name service) is static, so we cannot consider attacks in which a DNS binding changes during an interaction.
-In principle, though, it would be possible to extend our model to cover all these aspects, although it's in the very nature of security analysis that no model (even if it represents the entire codebase) can be guaranteed complete.
+In principle, though, it would be possible to extend our model to cover all these aspects, although it's in the very nature of security analysis that no model can expose all vulnerabilities, even if it represents the entire codebase.

 ## HTTP Protocol